smurching/vercel-chatbot/README.md

 </p>
 <br/>

-This template is based on the [Vercel AI Chatbot](https://github.com/vercel/ai-chatbot) with Databricks-specific integrations.
+This template is based on the [Vercel AI Chatbot](https://github.com/vercel/ai-chatbot) with Databricks-specific integrations for agents/LLMs, authentication, and conversation history persistence.
 For general features and additional documentation, see the [original repository](https://github.com/vercel/ai-chatbot/blob/main/README.md).

 ## Key Databricks Features

-- **Databricks Agent Integration**: Direct connection to Databricks Agent Serving endpoints
+- **Databricks Agent and Foundation Model Integration**: Direct connection to Databricks Agent and Foundation Model serving endpoints
 - **Databricks Authentication**: Uses Databricks authentication to identify end users of the chat app and securely manage their conversations.
 - **Persistent Chat History**: Leverages Databricks Lakebase (Postgres) for storing conversations, with governance and tight lakehouse integration.